jwtlake/pokemon-go-helper/README.md

 Modularize css to component level
 Add dev/prod env switch for sending dummyData vs actual login
 Improve Login error handling
-Clean up all the TODOs
+Clean up all the TODOs in code base
-Tests
+Create Tests
 UI improvements
-Not sure if this is possible but idealy the pokemon go api should be entirely client side.
+Not sure if this is possible but idealy the pokemon go api should be entirely client side. (pure javascript)

 ## Features
 #### Pokemon Stat Checker: Evaluate player's pokemon to help identify strong pokemon.